datajoint/datajoint-docs/src/concepts/getting-started/diagrams.md

 -   [Dependencies](./dependencies) indicated as edges in the graph and always directed downward (see [DAG](../../glossary#dag))

--   Depenency type is indicated by the line.
+-   Dependency type is indicated by the line.

     - **Solid lines**: The [foreign key](../../glossary#foreign-key) in the [primary key](../../glossary#primary-key).